ordina-jworks/ordina-jworks.github.io/_posts/2017-12-28-Secure-your-architecture-part2.md

 This key becomes very vulnerable if anyone gets a hold on it.
 * Well known: [Advanced Encryption Standard encryption](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard){:target="_blank"}

-//I would also mention that you can use this key pair to sign your data, so the application would know that it can trust the source of the data.

 ### Asymmetric Encryption
 In asymmetric encryption, a pair of keys are used.
 A public key that is exposed and encrypts your data and a private key that is only known by the owner that decrypts your data.
 This key-pair can also be used to sign your data, so the application knows that it can trust the source of the data.